A Cup of Coffee and New Shoes On: Cast

-Idealization
+Production

 Koçi said he found it an intriguing idea to make a film that deals with complex and evolving human relationships and the fundamental question of what happens to a person, when they are completely immersed in darkness and communication with the world becomes difficult.
 The three lead actors and producer Blerina Hankollari spent six months learning Albanian sign language at the Albanian National Association of the Deaf (ANAD).

 Release

 The film premiered on November 21, 2022, at the Tallinn Black Nights Film Festival.
 The film was released in Albanian theaters on November 24, 2022.
 In 2023 it should reach Portuguese theaters.

+Reception

+Writing for Variety, Jessica KIang described the film as a "deeply moving brotherhood drama" and praised the film's ability to convey powerful emotions without becoming overly sentimental.
+She commended the actors' performances and highlighted the exceptional chemistry between the Morais brothers and their portrayal of the twins' unique bond.

+In her review for Screen International, film critic Wendy Ide praised the film and described it as a "wrenchingly sad existential drama that is driven by phenomenal performances from Portuguese actor brothers Rafael Morais and Edgar Morais."